Here’s a grab bag of ideas for when you feel the kids need to get out and about into the fresh air and you need a few ideas.

 7. Climb through the treetops

 Getting up under the canopy is a thrilling adventure.
 There are now several high ropes courses in Sydney.
-You can read about our visit to Tree Top Adventure Park in Western Sydney here.
+You can read about our visit to Treetops Adventure Park in Western Sydney here.

-There’s also a Wild Ropes course at Taronga Park Zoo, and a Trees Adventure course at Grose River Park in Yarramundi.
+There’s also a Wild Ropes course at Taronga Park Zoo, and a Treetops Adventure course at Grose River Park in Yarramundi, at St Ives and also at Cumberland State Forest.
 Remember to book ahead at all of these places!

 8. Visit a new outdoor swimming pools